 - an array of scholarly publications (monographs, an essay volume and articles)

-The singers of the Ascoli Ensemble contribute as ‘experimental musicologists’ and help disseminate the sounding results to the European public through a series of concerts and recordings.
+Our Associate Partners range from internationally established early-music ensembles to a jazz group to composition students.
+They contribute as ‘experimental musicologists’ and contemporary artists and help disseminate the sounding results of our work to the European public through a series of concerts, workshops, sound and video recordings.